Agenda

 Companies typically put enormous effort into preparing briefing materials for their board and committees, but directors often find the materials fall short.
 Featuring some of the latest benchmarking research from the Society, this session will help you make sure your briefing materials not only meet the company's needs, but also the board's expectations.

 We will break into small groups and provide attendees with the opportunity to ask questions - and get answers - to questions relating to the day's sessions on topics such as board and committee composition, structure, meetings and materials.
+Interactive workshop facilitated by partners from Gibson Dunn.

 Corporate governance professionals are "in the room where it happens."
 Minutes serve as the definitive record of what happened.
 Learn how to prepare minutes that are timely, accurate, and can withstand scrutiny for years to come.